akshitagupta15june/Face-X/Tracking using python and arduino/README.md

 ## Quick Start📘
-You can directly [download](https://www.wikihow.com/Download-a-GitHub-Folder) the entire [Face-X](https://github.com/akshitagupta15june/Face-X) and select the folder you want to work with.
+You can directly [download](https://www.wikihow.com/Download-a-GitHub-Folder) the entire [Face-X](https://github.com/akshitagupta15june/Face-X) and select the folder you want.
+All you have to do is now assemble hardware part.

 ## Connections🔗: